oltip/Trump_Tweets/README.md

-# Repositary containing the last tweets for Mr. Donald Trump
+# Repositary containing the last tweets of Mr. Donald Trump